Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/docker.md

 {:.important}
 > **Important**: Running {{site.base_gateway}} on Docker in DB-less mode is supported for both Enterprise and OSS images.
-However, there is currently no documentation for setting up an Enterprise image in DB-less mode, so adjust the following steps as needed for an Enterprise deploy.
+However, there's currently no documentation for setting up an Enterprise image in DB-less mode, so adjust the following steps as needed for an Enterprise deploy.